Bernd Diener

 Bernd Diener (born 19 June 1959) is a former motorcycle speedway rider from Germany.
-He competed in Speedway, Longtrack and Grasstrack and is a two times World longtrack team champion.
+He competed in Speedway, Longtrack and Grasstrack and is a two-time World longtrack team champion.

 Career

 Diener has twice been on the podium in the World Longtrack Championship 1996 & 2004.
 He became a team World longtrack team champion in 2008 and 2012 respectively.

 Diener won the European Grasstrack Championship in 1999.

 Diener won the German national longtrack championship in 2000 and went on to finish fifth in the World Championship that year.
 Diener won the German championship silver medal three times and bronze medal seven times spanning the years 1995 to 2019.